Who we are

 The first Revolution 3v3 was held in May of 2012.
 The goal behind the tournament was to allow players from our area to have fun and compete without the heavy entry fees and cost of transportation.
 With the help from many gracious volunteers, the tournament was a hit with local clubs.
 In 2013, the tournament added what is known as 'Keeper Wars.'
-Keeper Wars, though not popular at registration time, was a hit with spectators on tournament day.
-The Tournament has returned for 2014 - All information can be found at TYSCSoccer.org/3v3.
+Keeper Wars, though popular with spectators, was removed the following year for lack of registrants.
+The Tournament plans to return for 2014 - All information can be found at TYSCSoccer.org/3v3.

 What is Juggling a soccer ball?

 Very simply, Juggling is using all soccer-legal parts of the body to keep the ball from reaching the ground.